StemTBioinf/UNIX/index_free.md

 ## Software installed on aurora

 People use different versions of the same program, which means these programs cannot be loaded and ready to go.
-They need to be activated, and Aurora uses the [module system](https://www.nersc.gov/users/software/user-environment/modules/) to do this.
+They need to be activated, and Aurora uses the [module system](https://lunarc-documentation.readthedocs.io/en/latest/aurora_modules/) to do this.
 For example, lets say that we want to use a program called `git`.

-To add 'git' to your bash session we need to find the available versions:
+To add 'git' to your session we need to find the available versions of git:

 ```{bash, eval = FALSE}
 module spider git